DigitalQuinn/InfosecCompilation/(H) Credential Access/README.md

 Adversaries may also leverage the AiTM position to attempt to monitor and/or modify traffic, such as in *Transmitted Data Manipulation*
 * Adversaries can setup a position similar to AiTM to prevent traffic from flowing to the appropriate destination, potentially to *Impair Defenses* and/or in support of a Network DoS

 <br>

-## LLMNR/NBT-NS Poisoning and SMB Relay
+## LLMNR/NBT-NS Poisoning & SMB Relay
 **Link-Local Multicast Name Resolution (LLMNR) & NetBIOS Name Service (NBT-NS)** are Microsoft Windows components that serve as alternate methods of host identification
 * **LLMNR:** Based upon the DNS format and allows hosts on the same local link to perform name resolution for other hosts
 * **NBT-NS:** Identifies systems on a local network by their NetBIOS name